 It begins with understanding the target market and target audience — which may not necessarily be one in the same.
 For example, a retirement home’s target market may be Baby Boomers, but the company’s site will be written with their middle-aged children in mind.
 Next comes thorough research of the subject matter and how it relates to the reader.
 What does the reader want to know?
 What does the client want to communicate to the reader?
 And how do we get the reader to walk away with the client’s intended message, convinced it was his or her idea to learn that message in the first place?
 Meanwhile, we also want to incorporate effective SEO practices in a way that’s imperceptible to the reader, all the while incorporating the organization’s brand and culture into the piece in a way that’s consistent with all its other marketing efforts.

-The steps above are undertaken for each piece of content we craft.
+The above steps are necessary parts of any written content marketing process.
 The process might not be so clearly defined at each stage as what I’ve described, but the process is there nevertheless because it matters.
 Some clients simply want the phones to ring, while others need better online conversions.
 Others still just want to bring awareness to an issue, which is why political messages go through such intense scrutiny before they’re released for public consumption.
 Did you think those sound bites political pundits repeat ad nauseam are by chance?
 There’s a reason why their followers parrot those same sound bites for months to come.

 Language is power, and the written word is the most powerful tool in the online arena.
 Video, images, sound and all other forms of communication online are always supplemented with written content because that’s what ultimately makes for the clearest, most concise communication.
 I’ve found that those who understand what goes into the crafting of targeted, well-researched, persuasive writing are the same people who are willing to pay top dollar for it.
 They understand the significant impact it can have on their goals, and they know that two nuanced versions of the same sentence can mean the difference between plateaued sales and a record-breaking month.
 Well-researched, targeted content connects with readers on an emotional level, and it successfully conveys not only the client’s message, but its value as well.